Optimum Spectrum Extension for PAPR Reduction of DFT-s-OFDM: Spectrum Extension Maximizing the Transmission Rate

 For low data rate operating at low SNR, FDSS attenuation has little impact on the maximum achievable rate, and the SE size also has minimal impact.
 For higher rates operating at higher SNR, the effect of FDSS shaping and SE size becomes more pronounced.
 At 5dB SNR, the spectral efficiency loss from FDSS Hann windowing with $-14$dB power ripple attenuation, compared to plain DFT-s-OFDM without FDSS attenuation, is of $26\%$; however by using FDSS-SE with $\NeCapa$ for the same window, this loss can be reduced to $19\%$.
 The Kaiser windows outperforms the Hann window for strong shaping, which is becoming non-negligeable, especially in the higher-SNR regime.
 At 5dB SNR, the spectral efficiency loss for the Kaiser window with similar $-14$dB power attenuation is of $19\%$, which can be further reduced to $13\%$ with optimized SE size $\NeCapa$.

-\subsubsection{Rate-PAPR Trade-Off}
+\subsection{Rate-PAPR Trade-Off}

-We show that they are two distinct optima for SE size: one for PAPR minimization ($\NePAPR$), and another for rate maximization ($\NeCapa$), which implies the existence of a range of SE sizes that can improve both PAPR and rate simultaneously.
-Fig.~\ref{fig:NeCapOpt_vs_shaping} compares $\NePAPR$ and $\NeCapa$ as functions of shaping for both window types with $\Nsc= 96$.
-For $\NeCapa$, the TDL-C (300ns) channel is considered at SNR $-5$, 0, and 5 dB.
+We showed that they are two distinct optima for SE size: one for PAPR minimization ($\NePAPR$), and another for rate maximization ($\NeCapa$), which implies the existence of a range of SE sizes that can simultaneously improve both PAPR and rate.
+Accordingly, $\NeCapa$ and $\NePAPR$ provides, respectively, a lower and upper bound on the SE size relevant for PAPR–rate trade-off.

+Fig.~\ref{fig:NeCapOpt_vs_shaping} compares $\NePAPR$ and $\NeCapa$ as functions of the FDSS shaping for both window families with $\Nsc= 96$.
+For $\NeCapa$, the TDL-C(300ns) channel is considered at SNR $-5$, 0, and 5 dB.
 The $\NePAPR$ curves in Figs.~\ref{fig:NeCapOpt_vs_shaping_Hann} and ~\ref{fig:NeCapOpt_vs_shaping_Kaiser} are obtained by minimizing the bound~\eqref{eq:PAPRub} for QPSK.

-For both window types, the SE size optimal for PAPR minimization is larger than that for rate maximization, and the gap widens with SNR.
+For both window types, the optimal SE size for PAPR minimization is larger than that for rate maximization, and the gap widens with SNR.
 In general, the Kaiser window requires smaller SE sizes for both criteria.
 Interestingly, SE improves the rate of FDSS (i.e. $\NeCapa>0$) only when the FDSS attenuation is sufficiently large.

-Fig.~\ref{fig:CapavsSNR} also reports the achievable rate when using $\NePAPR$ as in Figs.~\ref{fig:NeCapOpt_vs_shaping_Hann} and ~\ref{fig:NeCapOpt_vs_shaping_Kaiser}.
-With little shaping, this is detrimental (a loss of $\approx 5$\% with no FDSS compared to plain DFT-s-OFDM), but with stronger shaping, $\NePAPR$ can increase the rate.
-At $-14$dB attenuation, the rate loss with Hann window is 21\% compared to plain DFT-s-OFDM (vs. 26\% with no SE, and 19\% with optimal SE), while for the Kaiser window it is of 17\% (vs. 19\% with no SE, and 13\% with optimal SE).
+Fig.~\ref{fig:CapavsShaping} reports the capacity if using $\NePAPR$ as identified in Figs.~\ref{fig:NeCapOpt_vs_shaping_Hann} and ~\ref{fig:NeCapOpt_vs_shaping_Kaiser}.
+With weak FDSS shaping, this choice is detrimental (e.g. a loss of $\approx 5$\% with no FDSS compared to plain DFT-s-OFDM at 5 dB SNR), whereas with stronger shaping, $\NePAPR$ can increase the rate.
+At $-14$dB attenuation and 5 dB SNR, the rate loss with Hann window is 21\% relative to plain DFT-s-OFDM (vs. 26\% with no SE, and 19\% with optimal SE), while for the Kaiser window it is of 17\% (vs. 19\% with no SE, and 13\% with optimal SE).

-Similarly, while not optimal for PAPR, the SE size $\NeCapa$ can still provide significant PAPR reduction, as shown on Figs.~\ref{fig:OptPAPR_vsPAPRNcapa_Hann} and \ref{fig:OptPAPR_vsPAPRNcapa_Kaiser}, which give the $10^{-3}$ CCDF PAPR values using the SE size on Figs.~\ref{fig:NeCapOpt_vs_shaping_Hann} and ~\ref{fig:NeCapOpt_vs_shaping_Kaiser}.
+Similarly, although not optimal for PAPR minimization, the SE size $\NeCapa$ can still provide significant PAPR reduction, as shown on Figs.~\ref{fig:OptPAPR_vsPAPRNcapa_Hann} and \ref{fig:OptPAPR_vsPAPRNcapa_Kaiser}, which report the $10^{-3}$ CCDF PAPR values using the SE size from Figs.~\ref{fig:NeCapOpt_vs_shaping_Hann} and ~\ref{fig:NeCapOpt_vs_shaping_Kaiser}.
 The PAPR reduction with $\NeCapa$ is nearly optimal for the Hann window at large attenuation, but weaker for the Kaiser window.

-Overall, $\NeCapa$ and $\NePAPR$ define, respectively, a lower and upper bound on the SE size to be considered for a practical PAPR–rate trade-off under a given configuration and scenario.